 What is matcha?

 During this shading, the plant grows more theanine.
-(So cool!)
-Theanine, which is an amino acid, helps induce a state of wakeful calmness.
+Theanine (an amino acid) helps induce a state of wakeful calmness.
 It works its effect in our body more gradually across a longer span of hours, giving that longer-lasting energy without the jitters or crash typical from coffee.
 Studies also show theanine is effective at reducing stress and promoting relaxation (without sedation) while improving attention/focus.
-I’ve definitely noticed all these effects in my own experience – happy and relaxed, but focused and alert throughout the day… amazing!
+I’ve noticed all these effects in my own experience – happy and relaxed, but focused and alert throughout the day.